mlpack/mlpack/doc/user/methods/random_forest.md

    dataset will be used to train each decision tree.
  * If `false` _(default for the `ExtraTrees` [variant](#fully-custom-behavior))_, the full dataset will be used to train each decision tree.
- * This parameter will be removed in mlpack 5.0.0.
-A value of `false` will then be equivalent to `BootstrapType` `IdentityBootstrap` and a value of `true` will be equivalent to `DefaultBootstrap`.

 #### `BootstrapType`

- * Specifies the strategy used for bootstrapping data for each .
+ * Specifies the strategy used for bootstrapping data for each tree in the random forest.
  * Three implementations for `BootstrapType` are available for drop-in usage:
    - `DefaultBootstrap` *(default)*: bootstrap via random sampling with replacement.
    - `IdentityBootstrap`: no bootstrapping.
 Simply copies the input `dataset`, `labels`, and `weights` for each tree's data.